Questioning Faith: 500 Questions Every Christian Should Ask

 18. Why does belief in God and religion decrease as intelligence increases?

-19. What evidence is there that humans have a spirit?
+19. Is there evidence that humans have a spirit?
 Part 1: The Science of the Soul

-20. What evidence is there that humans have a spirit?
+20. Is there evidence that humans have a spirit?
 Part 2: Near Death Experiences (NDEs)

 21. Why does God allow miscarriages, spontaneous abortions and still births?